samyak2005/GITHUB_CLI/README.md

 # GitHub User Checker

 A TypeScript command-line tool to check GitHub user information and their latest repository.
+NPM COMING UP.

 ## Features